 WHAT YOU CAN COME TO EXPECT

-Accredited by the Florida Association of Christian Colleges and Schools, Cognia, Middle States Association Commission on Elementary & Secondary Schools, and Best of Palmetto Bay Private & Parochial Schools 2011, 2010, 2009.
+Accredited by the Florida Association of Christian Colleges and Schools, Cognia, and Middle States Association Commission on Elementary & Secondary Schools.
+Awarded Best of Palmetto Bay Christian Ministry 2022.
 Christ Fellowship Academy is certified by the ECFA.
 This certifies that Christ Fellowship Academy is complying with the highest standards of Christian ethics in its governance, fundraising, and financial management.

 Creative classroom design and state of the art technology in a safe and well-maintained environment in order to promote learning.